 Moving FWD films is a youth-led filmmaking project.
-It enables young homeless people to engage proactively with their own journey from hostels to independent living.
+It enables young homeless people to engage proactively with their own journey from hostels to independent living – and gain practical skills at the same time.
 Sam designed and piloted the project in May 2015 at North London YMCA, a hostel for 150 young homeless people.

 Problem: Too few homeless hostel residents successfully progress to independent living.
 There is poor awareness about the reality of 'moving on', particularly into the private rented sector, the only option for many.

 Solution: A user-led filmmaking project enabling hostel residents to create videos for their peers, and the wider public, about issues and challenges associated with moving on from hostels to independent living.

 Impact: Filmmakers engage proactively with challenges of 'moving on', while improving their confidence and gaining practical skills.
 Other viewers benefit from inspiring and informative videos about routes to independence.
 The wider public are made more aware of the challenges faced by many young homeless people.

 Watch the first video made by residents, Moving On, on the right of this page, or by clicking here.